punarinta/seo-friendly/README.md

 ## ⚙️ Customization

-If you need to pass some options for `react-snap`, you can do this in your `package.json` like this:
+If you need to pass some options for `seo-friendly`, you can do this in your `package.json` like this:

 ```json
 "seoFriendly": {